robin98sun/AmazingLife-Articles/tutorials/20230222-how-does-kubenetes-allocate-cpu-resource.md

         f.close()
 ```

-So far, you get all the information to bypass Kubernetes to operate the `cgroup` directly.
+So far, you get all the information needed to bypass Kubernetes and operate the `cgroup` directly.
 Have fun!